ELIBELL004/NAD/README.md

 pip install -r requirements.txt
 Run the script:
 python main.py
-Customize and enhance:
+scapy

-# Tune the rules and thresholds:
+# Tune the thresholds:
 Adapt them to your specific network environment and security needs.
 Integrate machine learning: Train a model on labeled network traffic data for advanced anomaly detection.
 Visualize results: Use libraries like Matplotlib to create insightful graphs and charts.